 Offices go through an enormous amount of stationery supplies every day.
 So look for recycled paper with a high level of post-consumer waste – just one tonne of recycled paper saves 7,000 gallons of water, 380 gallons of oil, and one tonne of carbon equivalent.
 Also, consider recycled pens which reuse materials to reduce oil consumption and landfill waste.

 4. Reduce your paper usage

-A paperless office uses less resources, needs less storage space and saves you money, so try to use emails and PDF documents where you can.
+The average office worker uses 10,000 sheets of copy paper each year.
+A paperless office uses fewer resources, needs less storage space, and saves you money, so try to use emails and PDF documents where you can.
 If you must print, then use both sides and print presentation slides 2-up per page.
 You can cut waste by using whiteboards or monitors instead of flipchart pads, and memory sticks or flash drives to share large documents.

 5. Recycle your waste properly

 UK Government figures estimate that over 80 tonnes of printing and writing paper and five billion drinks cans are thrown away every year.
 You can help ensure this is recycled rather than sent to landfill by putting separate recycle bins for paper, plastics and aluminium drinking cans in your office and outside to enable easy collection and recycling.